 YOU BELONG HERE!

-CAHA/ACHA’s mission is to unite adapted hockey teams who are committed to creating opportunities for those with developmental*, cognitive and cognitive+physical disabilities to develop their strength, hockey skills, sportsmanship and life skills while deepening their love of the game and their team.
+CAHA/ACHA’s mission is to unite special needs adapted/adaptive hockey teams who are committed to creating opportunities for those with developmental*, cognitive and cognitive+physical disabilities to develop their strength, hockey skills, sportsmanship and life skills while deepening their love of the game and their team.

 Inclusion is: a noun; defined as:

 Inclusion is not just for some, it’s for everyone.

 The Canadian government is moving to enact that those with disabilities are treated equally including access to recreational activities, services and employment.
 Here at CAHA, we agree that it’s their right to be treated fairly, equitably, and inclusively in every aspect of life including sport.
 In fact, the Supreme Court of Canada’s landmark decision, Eldridge v.
 BC.
 3 S.C.R.
 624, which is Canada’s most powerful judicial statement on disability equality and accessibility held that a core feature of the constitutional right to disability equality is the duty to accommodate disability-related needs.
 Eldridge holds that equality for people with disabilities is denied where there is “a failure to ensure that they benefit equally from a service offered to everyone.
 It held that it would be “a thin and impoverished vision of s.
 15(1)” to approach equality as if “governments should be entitled to provide benefits to the general population without ensuring that disadvantaged members of society have the resources to take full advantage of those benefits.”